 - Small, Isolated Leaks – Minor leaks, such as a single puncture or crack, are often affordable to repair and may cost a few hundred dollars.
 These quick fixes can usually be handled in a single visit, saving time and money.

 - Larger Damage – If leaks affect flashing, seams, or large sections of the roof, repairs become more complex.
 Damaged flashing may need to be replaced, and compromised seams may require resealing, which adds to labor and material costs.
+The total cost is often calculated by multiplying the cost per square foot by the area that needs repair.

 Proactively inspecting your roof and addressing small leaks early can save you from costly, large-scale repairs later.